Chamoniix/week-review/week9.md

   1. Technical
   2. Relational
   3. Organizationel
 ---
 VI  - Q&A

+---

+I knew that I will be talking a lot about Kerberos, for my presentation in the company and also at school, so I wanted to be really clear about how it works and what is each component's role.
+So I went back to Kerberos documentation as I did the first weeks, but then everything wasn't clear for me, I think I would understand way more now that I am more familiar with it.

 #### Kerberos overview

 Just to remember and clarify what I know from Kerberos, I read some documentation and wrote a small overview :

-Three-headed guard dog of Hades Greek mythology : Third part = TDC
+*kerberos* Three-headed guard dog of Hades (Greek mythology) : Third part = KDC
 ##### It allows:
 *	Authentication
-*	Ticket
+*	Tickets
-*	No password sending
+*	No password sending on network

 #### It is composed of:
 *	Kerbors realm